Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 # Glossary

-If you aren't familiar with radio, a lot of these terms might sound foreign to you.
-This is a list of everything you might encounter while doing this hobby:
+Understanding the terminology used in satellite reception is essential, especially if you aren't familiar with radio.
+Below, you can find a list of new terms you are likely to encounter while doing this hobby:

 ### Hardware terms
 - **SDR** - Software Defined Radio → A device used to translate radio waves into digital data